Some remarks on a mathematical model for water flow in porous media with competition between transport and diffusion: Results

 \section{Results}

-An instance of redistribution after infiltration is introduced as an example in Section~\ref{Example1}.
-The resulting saturation profiles are in agreement with the results for this elementary hydrological process from \cite{Kutilek}.
-This redistribution phenomena is also mentioned in \cite{Youngs}, where hysteresis effects are additionally included.
-The initial condition corresponds to saturated soil in a layer of given thickness below the terrain with a steep transition (almost a jump) to dry soil.
-In Section~\ref{Example2}, the process of wetting the soil column with a water source located in the bottom layer of the column is examined.
-In Section~\ref{Example3}, the impact of $\kappa$ and $\bar{s}$ on a similar setting is studied.
+An example of redistribution after infiltration is presented in Section~\ref{Example1}.
+The process of redistribution is described in \cite{Kutilek} and is also mentioned in \cite{Youngs}, where hysteresis effects are additionally included.
+The initial condition corresponds to sa\-tu\-ra\-ted soil in the top part of the column, within a given depth below the terrain, with a steep transition (almost a jump) to dry soil.
+In Section~\ref{Example2}, the process of wetting the soil column with a water source located at the bottom of the column is examined.
+In Section~\ref{Example3}, the effect of $\kappa$ and $\bar{s}$ on a similar setting is studied.